-Phyllis Gutiérrez Kenney Place, which will offer 33 units of permanent housing with supportive services for single individuals, is scheduled for completion in late December 2013.
-Located across the street from Santos Place, the program will provide case management, access to resources, and community connections for formerly homeless men and women.
+Phyllis Gutiérrez Kenney Place offers 33 units of permanent housing with supportive services for single individuals.
+The program provides case management, access to resources, and community connections for formerly homeless men and women.
 (The waiting list for Phyllis Gutiérrez Kenney Place is currently closed.
-We will not be accepting referrals at this time, and will notify all applicants of their status in the next few weeks.)
+We are not accepting referrals at this time.)

 Santos Place offers 42 transitional housing units for single homeless men and women – including veterans – with three ADA-accessible units.
 Residents receive ongoing case management from referring agencies and a wide array of onsite support services, and they may stay for up to two years.

 Santos Place operates on a mutual housing model where residents take part in management and decision-making regarding their housing.
 (We accept referrals from the Salvation Army, Community Psychiatric Clinic, St. Vincent de Paul and Veterans Administration.)

-Approximately 125 children live at Sand Point's Brettler Family Place, and 63% are school age.
+Approximately 250 children live at Sand Point Housing, and the majority are school age.